xichensf/magical/README.md

 # MAGICAL selected regulatory circuits with 90 TFs, 249 peaks and 225 genes.
 ```

+# Reference
+***Xi Chen et al., Mapping disease regulatory circuits at cell-type resolution from single-cell multiomics data***, [*Nature Computational Science*, 3:644–657, (2023)](https://www.nature.com/articles/s43588-023-00476-5).

+# Human PBMC single cell multiomics data
+The sample-paired scRNA-seq and scATAC-seq data used in the paper have been deposited with the Gene Expression Omnibus under accession no. [GSE220190](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE220190).

+Users can also download datasets used in the papaer using the links below:
+  * The Seurat-intergated R object of ***S. aureus*** scRNA-seq data can be downloaded [here](https://wisp.princeton.edu/media/magical/MRSA-MSSA-CTRL-all-combine-20210908.RData.gz) (15GB).
+  * The ArchR-integrated R project of ***S. aureus*** scATAC-seq data can be downloaded [here](https://wisp.princeton.edu/media/magical/Staph_scATAC_integration.tar.gz) (34GB, including arrow files).
+  * The ArchR-integrated R project of **COVID-19** scATAC-seq data can be downloaded [here](https://wisp.princeton.edu/media/magical/COVID19_scATAC_integration.tar.gz) (7GB, including arrow files).

 ## Contact
-Questions about scATAC-seq data processing and MAGICAL can be emailed to Xi Chen (<xchen@flatironinstitute.org>).
+Questions regarding the single cell multiome data and MAGICAL framework can be emailed to Xi Chen (<xchen@flatironinstitute.org>) and Yuan Wang (<yuanwang@cs.princeton.edu>).
-Questions about scRNA-seq data processing can be emailed to Yuan Wang (<yuanwang@cs.princeton.edu>).
 Other questions about our work should be emailed to Olga G. Troyanskaya (<ogt@genomics.princeton.edu>) and Stuart C. Sealfon (<stuart.sealfon@mssm.edu>).